prainar/peer/tutorial/03-profile-view-edit-ui/README.md

     ```bash
     # First, ensure you are on your 'master' branch and it's up-to-date
     git checkout master
-    git pull origin master  # Get any potential updates from your own fork's master
+    git pull origin master  # Get any potential updates from your own repository's master

     # Now, create and switch to a new branch for this day's assignment/feature
     git checkout -b day-3-profile-ui